-A vegan diet is as good for humans’ health as it is for animal welfare.
-There is no nutritional need for humans to eat any animal product; all our dietary needs, even as infants and children, are best supplied by a diet free of animal meat.
-The Academy of Nutrition and Dietetics (formerly the American Dietetic Association) notes that a vegetarian diet reduces the risk of many chronic degenerative diseases and conditions, including heart disease, cancer, obesity, hypertension, and diabetes.(1)
+Being vegan is as good for humans’ health as it is for animal welfare.
+There is no nutritional need for humans to eat any animal product; all our dietary needs, even as infants and children, are best supplied by a meatless diet.
+The Academy of Nutrition and Dietetics notes that a vegetarian diet reduces the risk of many chronic degenerative diseases and conditions, including heart disease, cancer, obesity, hypertension, and diabetes.1

-Cardiovascular disease is the number one health problem in the U.S., accounting for nearly 1 million heart attacks annually and 2,400 deaths each day.(2) Because we now know what causes heart attacks, we can prevent them.
+Cardiovascular disease is the number one health problem in the U.S., accounting for nearly 1 million heart attacks annually and 2,300 deaths each day.2 Because we now know what causes heart attacks, we can prevent them.
 In many studies, researchers have found that higher levels of cholesterol are linked to a greater risk of having a heart attack.
-For every 1 percent reduction in your LDL cholesterol level, your risk of coronary heart disease drops by 1 percent.(3)
+For every 1 percent reduction in your LDL cholesterol level, your risk of coronary heart disease drops by 1 percent.3

 Meat Can Be Poisonous